derhansen/sf_banners/README.md

-TYPO3 extension sf_banner: Bannermanagement
+TYPO3 extension sf_banner: Banner-Management
 ===========================================

 ## What is it?

-**Bannermanagement** is a banner management extension for TYPO3.
+**Banner-Management** is a banner management extension for TYPO3.
 It is based of Extbase and Fluid and supports TYPO3 Version 4.5.x to 6.0.x

 ## What does it do?

-**Bannermanagement** allows you to manage banners on your TYPO3 website.
+**Banner-Management** allows you to manage banners on your TYPO3 website.
 The following banner types are supported

 * Image
 * HTML